 Erin Moriarty also needs a quick mention for her portrayal of Hunters assisted helper nurse Helen.
 The way the two bicker & squabble like a married couple even though one of them is a machine brings a lighter tone to this otherwise dark 2060 future we find our cast set in.

-Three episodes in my theory is this, Hunter & NASA have engineered a way for the USS Hope to travel through a self created wormhole ‘operation window’ which through trials was perceived as safe.
-Something obviously went wrong with the Hope’s mission which leads us to the guilt that is all consuming Hunter.
+Three episodes in my theory is this, Hunter & NASA have engineered a way for the USS Hope to travel through a self-created wormhole ‘operation window’ which through trials was perceived as safe.
+Something obviously went wrong with Hope’s mission which leads us to the guilt that is all-consuming Hunter.
 The ‘who done it’ part with why the crew are all dead I haven’t quite figured out yet.
 Although I’m not ruling out Edward losing his mind and carrying out the macabre act.
 But is that too obvious?
 Perhaps the Russian Federation have a secret part to play…

 (Final words I promise!)
 The visually stunning retro artwork used for the podcast depicts the very essence of the show in a futuristic neon nightclub kinda vibe with the Fitz brothers looking like guest DJs bang in the middle of the shot.
 QCODE, if you haven’t got this image in mind for some cool looking merch you should consider it.

 I hope you have enjoyed reading this podcast review for ‘From Now’ which is definitely worth checking out on Spotify, Apple Podcasts or wherever you get your podcasts from.
-(UPDATE!)
-If you have enjoyed this review you might want to read my continuation review of From Now (pt.2), and the other podcast reviews which I have written (links below).
+UPDATE!
+If you have enjoyed this review you might want to read my continuation review of From Now (pt.2).